-Colors convey sensations, that is why companies must ensure that their corporate image and logo are in sync with their values.
-Red is the color of power, blue is relaxing, and orange is related to energy The Colors play a key role in building a brand image and sell more products.
+Colors convey sensations, which is why companies must ensure that their corporate image and logo are in sync with their values.
+Red is the color of power, blue is relaxing, and orange is related to energy The Colors play a key role in building a brand image and selling more products.
 People are visual creatures, and if they try to sell us elegance and distinction with colors like pink or yellow, few of us will take the bait.
-This article explore the top list of colors that sell more if you run your tiny to multi-place business.
+This article explores the list of best colors that sell more if you run your tiny multi-place business.

 We propose a review of the different colors with the values associated with them, which are not always so obvious.

 Red is the color of power .
 Attracts and holds people’s attention.
 In addition, it is the color of sensuality and sex, of blood and danger.
 It is the most used color in marketing .
 So don’t overdo it!

 Color values: Blue

 Blue is a relaxing color , it transmits calm and confidence.
 It is the color of the sky and the water.
 Humans distinguish more shades of blue than any other color, so depending on the shade used, the results will be very different.
 The darker tones represent elegance, success and authority; the clearest, youth and freshness.